- Class: Actinopterygii

 Watch out!
 Predators threatening the archer fish include humans, other larger fish, and even birds of prey.
 These fish are agile swimmers, making it easy to dart away from other larger fish and birds of prey.
 While they prefer to stay near the surface of the water, they are capable of swimming deep to avoid incoming talons.
 Humans, however, prove to be a persistent predator by collecting them for the pet trade.

 Food for thought.
-In the wild, archer fish are primarily carnivores.
+Archer fish are primarily carnivores.
 They feast on insects, spiders, smaller fish, and crustaceans.
 These fish mainly hunt on the surface for food, which can make it tricky to feed them in managed care.
 Once the food falls under the surface, archer fish tend to leave it alone.
-Here at the Zoo, the archer fish feast on crickets and mealworms.
+At the Zoo, the archer fish feast on crickets and mealworms.

 Fish family.
 Archer fish live in a schooling group.
 They do best in smaller groups of about four individuals.
 Since they are predators and can prey on smaller fish, they do best when those in the school are all of similar size.
 They tend to remain at the surface for feeding; they won’t bother other fish that remain at lower water levels.
 Little is known about their communication among individuals.

 Archer fish are extremely difficult to breed in managed care; in fact, it is a rare occurrence.
-One reason is that these fish are impossible to sex.
+One reason is that it is impossible to determine the sex of these fish.
 When it does happen, though, these fish can spawn up to 3,000 eggs at once!
 The eggs float on the surface of the water and hatch after 12 hours.
 The newly hatched fry are a few centimeters long and are on their own right away—no parental care required.
 These fry start learning how to shoot water out of their mouths quickly, or they will go hungry.
 Even as youngsters, their jet streams of water shoot up to about 7 inches (18 centimeters)!

 Tools of the trade.
 At an aquarium in Portsmouth, England, the archer fish were hand fed and soon stopped shooting water at prey.
 The staff set up a mobile using plastic flies covered with fish food to get the archer fish to begin shooting again.
 This type of enrichment helped the fish get back to their trademark hunting behavior.